-These modules deepen the mathematical understanding the child experienced at the Pre-School level and build new meaning of concepts by providing real-life contexts in the form of lessons and activities.
+These content areas deepen the mathematical understanding the child experienced at the Pre-School level and build new meaning of concepts by providing real-life contexts in the form of lessons and activities.
 Emphasis has been placed on the exploratory method and learning is driven by hands-on experiences.
 Presentation styles include whole group and small group lessons with follow-up opportunities designed as independent or small group tasks or work centers.
 Children are uniquely challenged to develop reasoning, communication and reflection skills.

 Building thinkers is a process begun by creating a unique learning culture in the classroom.
 Student responsibility and joyful engagement develop positive and successful attitudes in our aspiring young mathematicians.